 Almond Flour Low Carb Tortillas – Easy Keto Wraps Recipe

 Almond Flour Low Carb Tortillas - Egg Free Keto Wraps

 Are you looking for easy to make gluten free tortillas that are low in carbs?
 You'll love the taste and texture of these almond flour tortillas and keto wraps.

-In separate bowl, whisk together the almond flour, coconut flour, baking powder, and sea salt.
+In medium bowl, whisk together the psyllium, almond flour, coconut flour, baking powder, and sea salt.

 Divide dough into 6 balls.
 Then, flatten each ball as thin as possible into round tortilla shapes.

 Heat oil onto pancake grill to about 350°F. Grill each side of tortillas until browned.
 Cool on rack.

 Adapted from a paleo tortilla recipe found at Cassidy's Craveable Creations

 I prefer making these ahead and storing them in the refrigerator.
 They become more pliable when cooled completely.
 They can also be frozen for longer storage and then thawed in the refrigerator.